 As it becomes available, updates and other information regarding legislation, cycling laws, and more will be posted on this page.

-Ken will be interviewed for Cleveland.com, discussing cycling law and safety as he and Video Producer John Pana take an epically adventurous bike ride around Cuyahoga County!
-Stay tuned for further information.
+Ken was recently interviewed for Cleveland.com, discussing cycling law and safety as he and Video Producer John Pana took an epically adventurous (and safe!) bike ride around the Cleveland Metroparks: Should you bike on roads or trails at Cleveland Metroparks? (video with 10 safety tips) – cleveland.com

-Ohio to Erie Trail (OTET) Board Member Ken offered an update on OTET’s North Section on a webinar. https://www.youtube.com/watch?v=jRfdIj7oLJI
+Ohio to Erie Trail (OTET) Board Member Ken offered an update on OTET’s North Section via webinar: https://www.youtube.com/watch?v=jRfdIj7oLJI

 Ken appreciated the opportunity to share tips on cycling safety and the law via ZOOM “Inspire by the Fire” presented by Columbus Outdoor Pursuits!